Comprehensive Guide to PhilHealth: Online Registration, Benefits, and Contributions

 PhilHealth Contribution of Sponsored Members

-Sponsored members’ premium contributions are paid fully or partially by their sponsors.
+Sponsored members of PhilHealth must have their premium contributions paid fully or partially by their sponsors.

 Such sponsors are LGUs, Private Entities, Legislators, and National Government Agencies.